 The book will be of interest to art historians, architectural historians, practising architects, urban planners, airport specialists, and geographers.

-Introduction 1.
-Wayfinding and Facilitating Passenger Circulation 2.
-Air Terminal Design: Agency and a Functional Aesthetic 3.
-Installing Artworks for Wayfinding and Commerce 4.
-Movement-Themed Artworks: Affect, Kinaesthesia, and Control 5.
-Place-Themed Designs and Mobility 6.
-Conclusion
+List of Figures; List of Plates; Acknowledgements; Introduction; 1.
+Wayfinding and Facilitating Passenger Circulation; 2.
+Air Terminal Design: Agency and a Functional Aesthetic; 3.
+Installing Artworks for Wayfinding and Commerce; 4.
+Movement-Themed Artworks: Affect, Kinaesthesia, and Control; 5.
+Place-Themed Designs and Mobility; Conclusion; Index